NeutrinoCodes/Neutrino/README.md

 - the **Active kit** button: verify it has been selected according to your system's characteristics. e.g. **[Visual Studio Community 2019 Release - amd64]**.
 - the **Target** button: verify it has been selected to **[install]**.
 - the **Build** button: push it in order to build the Neutrino project.

+**You are done!
+Neutrino as been fully installed and configured on your Windows system!**

+# 4. Uncrustify configuration
+We all like tidy code!
+For this, we provide an **Uncrustify** (sources: https://github.com/uncrustify/uncrustify) configuration file specific for Neutrino to be used in VScode.
+In order to use it, please first install Uncrustify according to your operating system, then install the VScode's *Uncrustify extension* (https://marketplace.visualstudio.com/items?itemName=LaurentTreguier.uncrustify).

+- On Linux:
+Add the following lines to either the *global* or *project* **settings.json** file:
+`"uncrustify.executablePath.linux": "your_path_to_uncrustify",`\
+`"editor.defaultFormatter": "LaurentTreguier.uncrustify",`\
+`"editor.formatOnSave": true`

+- On Windows:
+Add the following lines to either the *global* or *project* **settings.json** file:
+`"uncrustify.executablePath.windows": "your_path_to_uncrustify",`\
+`"editor.defaultFormatter": "LaurentTreguier.uncrustify",`\
+`"editor.formatOnSave": true`

+To edit the *global* settings, on VScode go to the left bar: push the **Extensions** button and select the Uncrustify extension.
+Then go to **Manage --> Extension Settings** (gear-like icon) and edit the `settings.json` file by clicking one of the links in that section.
+This will set the Uncrustify code formatter globally in all your VScode projects (but still with per-project custom uncrustify configuration files).\
+\
+To edit the *project* settings, open `settings.json` file in the `.vscode` you created for Neutrino (the hidden directory inside the `Neutrino` directory) and put the same lines in it.
+This will set Uncrustify as code formatter (together with the configuration file we provide) only for the Neutrino project.

 ## Examples
 Neutrino-based example applications che be found, **together with their installation instructions as well**, at the *Examples* repository: https://github.com/NeutrinoCodes/Examples.